s-victor/TinyPedal/docs/customization.md

 Remember main window last size.

     enable_high_dpi_scaling
-Enable window and overlay scaling under high DPI displays.
+Enable window dialog and overlay widget auto-scaling under high DPI screen resolution.
 This option requires restarting TinyPedal to take effect.
 This option is disabled by default.

 On Windows, scaling is determined by percentage value set in `Display` > `Scale and Layout` setting.
-For example, `200%` scale in windows setting will double the size of main UI and every widget.
+For example, `200%` scale in windows setting will double the size of main window dialog and also every widget.

-On Linux, DPI scaling may already be forced `ON` in some system, which this option may not take effect.
+On Linux, DPI scaling may already be forced `ON` in some system, which this option may not have effect.

     enable_auto_load_preset
 Enable `Auto load preset` system to allow auto loading user-defined game-specific preset depends on active game (currently supports `RF2` and `LMU`).